carolayuki/Bikeshare-EDA/README.md

 # Bikeshare-EDA
 Performing an exploratory data analysis on the public datasets shared by Baywheels and DivvyBikes.
-My goal is to compare the differences of bike-sharing behaviours between to USA cities.
+My goal is to compare the differences of bike-sharing behaviours between two USA cities.

 # These are the files you will find:
 1. Markdown reporting on the SQL EDA performed to process the necessary datasets.